a-wild-chocolate/SC1015_miniProject/README.md

 2)	Random Forest Classification
 3)	Convolution Neural Network (CNN)

-## Outcome
-We manage to create two applications based on decision tree model and AI model to check the poisonous of mushrooms.

-The application can correctly identify the edible mushrooms and successfully solved our problem.

-*Risk Warning: Although our model's accuracy is high, we still strongly advise against eating any wild mushrooms.*

 ## Conclusion:
 There are many characteristics which when analysed shows that they are unique to poisonous mushrooms.

 Both the machine learning algorithms which used the Kaggle dataset were similar in their accuracy rate, 99 and 100% respectively while the CNN which uses images of random mushrooms only returned an accuracy rate of 80%.
 However, CNN is a lot easier to use in application as users can simply take a picture of any mushroom while the machine learning algorithms would require users to analyse and input 22 characteristics.